seanmurphy355/Assembly-Language-Projects/README.md

 #### Basic Assembly Language Commands

--MOV - move data from one location to another
+*MOV - move data from one location to another
--ADD - add two values
+*ADD - add two values
--SUB - subtract a value from another value
+*SUB - subtract a value from another value
--PUSH - push data onto a stack
+*PUSH - push data onto a stack
--POP - pop data from a stack
+*POP - pop data from a stack
--JMP - jump to another location
+*JMP - jump to another location

 ### Project Description